thomasluijkman/4Gvisualiser/readme.md

 are extremely large.
 There is also the `-filter` option, which allows a display filter string to be put into the program.
 Only one filter string can be loaded in.

+There is also the `-sim` option, which loads UE data from a `user_db.csv` file as used by srsRAN.
+This allows for additional power in analysis by calculating parameters like authentication values.

 In case you need a quick reference, using `-help` brings up a small reference of all options that are used in ELVis.